harshalawasthi/ConnectorDocs/articles/active-directory-saas-sharefile-provisioning-tutorial.md

 8) Click **Save**.

-9) Under the Mappings section, select **Synchronize Azure Active Directory Users to ShareFile**.
+9) Under the Mappings section, select **Synchronize Azure Active Directory Users to Citrix ShareFile**.

 10) In the **Attribute Mappings** section, review the user attributes that will be synchronized from Azure AD to Citrix ShareFile.
 Note that the attributes selected as **Matching** properties will be used to match the user accounts in Citrix ShareFile for update operations.
 Select the Save button to commit any changes.